tidyverse/tidyverse.org/content/blog/dtplyr-1-2-0/index.md

 -   New tidyr translations
 -   Improvements to join translations

-There are also over 20 minor improvements to the quality of translations; you can see a full list of changes in the [release notes](https://github.com/tidyverse/dtplyr/blob/main/NEWS.md)
+There are also over 20 minor improvements to the quality of translations; you can see a full list in the [release notes](https://github.com/tidyverse/dtplyr/blob/main/NEWS.md).

 <div class="highlight">